yarnpkg/rfcs/accepted/0000-yarn-comments.md

 # Unresolved questions

+Can we instead provide support to JSON5 which supports comments.
+I don't really understand the effects of this change.

 I considered to suggest to use `yarn.lock` for this at first but I want the user to be able to maintain it manually and to keep it noticeable.